lovrosdu/klor/doc/04-deployment.md

 All of this is implemented completely through Klor's interface mentioned above, by defining appropriate transport functions and locators.

 The simulator's interface is the `(simulate-chor <chor> <arg>*)` function.
-Unlike when invoking a particular projection using `play-role`, the arguments provided to `simulate-chor` are used for the whole parameter list of the choreography, and will be automatically distributed to each of the projections.
+Unlike `play-role`, the arguments provided to `simulate-chor` are used for the whole parameter list of the choreography, and will be automatically distributed to each of the projections.
 The function returns a Clojure promise that can be deref'd in order to wait for all started threads to terminate.

 The simulator logs to standard output all communications and selections between roles, when each role is spawned and terminated, and all output produced by the roles (e.g. by a function such as `print`).